 I find sorting algorithms difficult.
 I also find recursion algorithms difficult (that’s another story).
 My brain isn’t really wired very well for algorithmic thinking, which is probably an odd thing for a software developer to say.

-In order to focus on just the algorithm during development, I coded it in StackBlitz.
-Below is my running example, developed in TypeScript.
-All up it took me about 5 hours (including understanding the requirements, a couple of missteps, and cleaning up the code).
+Below is my running example, developed with TypeScript.
+All up it took me about 6 hours (including understanding the requirements, a couple of missteps, and cleaning up the code, then refactoring into modules/files).

 NOTE: You can pop the editor open in a new window by selecting “Edit On StackBlitz” in the bottom-left of the inserted window.